laboon/ebook/text/29_test_plan_walkthrough.md

     startup message should appear.
 PRECONDITIONS: None
 INPUT VALUES: 5
-EXECUTION STEPS: At the command line, run "catweigher" OUTPUT VALUES: N/A
+EXECUTION STEPS: At the command line, run "catweigher 5" OUTPUT VALUES: N/A
 POSTCONDITIONS: The program displays the message "Cat Weighing System"
     upon the console before displaying the cat's weight status.